I love snuffle mats for dogs because they make for a great enrichment activity.

 Let’s get started.

 A snuffle mat is an interactive enrichment puzzle that will engage your dog’s mind and body.
-You can purchase one online (on Etsy for example) or you can get crafty and make one yourself.
+You can purchase one online (on Etsy for example) or you can get crafty and make one yourself (we’ll show you how at the end of this article).

 Snuffle mats are typically in a square format and are made of a rubber mat with holes and fleece material.